 The term "rent regulated" encompasses both rent controlled and rent stabilized units.
 The Rent Guidelines Board has the responsibility for setting rent adjustments for rent stabilized apartments, but not for rent controlled apartments.
 The NYS Homes and Community Renewal (HCR), the agency that regulates both rent controlled and rent stabilized apartments, also explains them in HCR Fact Sheet #1: Rent Stabilization and Rent Control.

-Rent control covers about 27,000 apartments occupied generally by an older, lower income population who have been in occupancy since July 1, 1971, or by their lawful successors.
+Rent control covers about 22,000 apartments occupied generally by an older, lower income population who have been in occupancy since July 1, 1971, or by their lawful successors.
 Apartments under rent control become decontrolled upon vacancy.
 If the apartment is in a building with six or more units it will generally fall under rent stabilization upon vacancy.
-If in a building with five or fewer apartments it will "go to market," that is, leave rent regulation and become a market-rate rental.
-Even if the apartment is in a building with six or more units, and it rents for more a threshold of $2,700 ($2,733.75 after Dec.
-31, 2017), it will be fully deregulated.
+However, the apartment may instead be fully deregulated if: 1) It is in a building with five or fewer apartments; or 2) It rents for at least $2,700 ($2,733.75 in 2018; $2,774.76 in 2019).
 Whether or not the legal rent has surpassed this threshold may be determined in what is known as a Fair Market Rent Appeal.
-For further information on this process see HCR Fact Sheet #6: Fair Market Rent Appeals.
+For further information on this process, see HCR Fact Sheet #6: Fair Market Rent Appeals.